jasonaaronwilson/omni-archive/README.md

   checksums (we will define a standard simple way to do both in a future version).
-* data compression of members - tar also does not support compression which is why they are typically gzipped though this also makes random access impossible
+* data compression of members - tar also does not support compression which is why "tar" file are typically gzipped though this also makes random access "impossible"

 ## Standard Tools